websemantics/pyrocms-theme/README.md

 ## Skins

-This theme was designed to enable drastic changes to the style, layout and user experience with minimal effort on the behalf of the developer.
+This theme was designed to enable drastic changes to the style, layout and user experience with minimal effort on the behalf of the developer by introducing a new concept, `Skins`.

 A skin is a lightway approach to redesign and customize the default theme styles to suite your needs.
 The `default theme skin`, [Plus Skin](https://github.com/websemantics/plus-skin), shown below, features a sidebar, one of many layout options provided with this theme.
 Customization can range from changes to the theme variables, adding additional styles to overriding theme views.